-Engaging and involving people using the service, the public and staff, fully considering their equality characteristics how the service was run.
+Engaging and involving people using the service, the public and staff, fully considering their equality characteristics; Working in partnership with others

+- The registered manager provided an open culture and encouraged people to provide their views about how the service was run.
 The service had sought the views of people they support and family members through care plan reviews, surveys and meetings.
-People told us they felt consulted about the service they received and listened to.
-One person said, "This is the best home I have ever been in.
-Congratulations to all the staff who work here."
+People told us they felt consulted about the service they received and listened to. - People received safe and coordinated care.
+There was good partnership working with relevant healthcare professionals and stakeholders to ensure the service provided good quality care for people.